datum360/Datum360-API-User-Guides/Matthew/DDM360/Document/GET document versions.md

 # GET /documents/{docHdl}/revisions/{revHdl}/versions

 ## Description
-Get all versions for a specific revision of a specific document
+Gets all versions for a specific revision of a specific document.

 ## Required Capabilities
 * CanUseAPI